matts-ch/benchmask/README.md

 - Both directions possible (in-/exhale)
 - Very simple setup, off the shelf and cheap parts

+and some limitations
+- I used only one artificial head, the findings are only valid with for that exact head.
+- Particulate matter measurements are hard, I used a very affordable sensor, not lab equipment
+- The Efficiency scaling is off, I need to adjust it, but the relative comparison is valid

 ## Setup

 ![alt text](https://github.com/matts-ch/benchmask/blob/main/system.JPG "Overview Setup")